samhinshaw/stat540/paperreview02.md

 It is likely that overfitting is the main culprit to the poor scores on the test dataset.
 The authors suggest that the features selected in training the model are specific to the training population, and are therefore poor predictors overall.

-Step Done: Results

-- Overfitting
-	+ Random Forests inherently resilient to overfitting
-	+ Susceptible to highly correlated data, distorts randomness of trees
-	+ BUT authors attempted to control for correlation

-Findings
-- Findings are limited
-- Partially due to dataset
-- Authors admit “mostly negative markers”
-- Could be redone with new markers
-- Emphasizes possible importance of CD4+/CD8+ (double positive) T cells

 ### Critique
 Interestingly, the model predicts that some of the best features for predicting survival time are "negative" features.
 Looking at **Table 3**, you can see that the vast majority of the subset identifiers are negative populations, with 2/13 of the subsets being entirely composed of negative markers.
 This is worrisome, as it leads me to believe that there *are* other markers not studied here that better identify these populations.
 Just off the top of my head, the exclusion of IFN-γ, IL-2, and TNFα in the feature extraction step could contribute to this problem.